About the Journal

 Authors are encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and after publication, as it can lead to productive exchanges, as well as earlier and greater citation of published work (see SPARC's "Open Access" article).

-Our mission statement can be found here.
 An introductory PowerPoint regarding the Student Organization and information regarding how to get involved can be found here.
 Our student organization constitution can be found here.
 Other files for download can be found here.